 So which one is the best fit for your streaming needs?
 Let’s take a quick look at the features of each box and weigh in the pros and cons.

-Selling for a fairly chunky $192, you can get the Telstra TV 2 for free if you’re willing to sign up for one of the Telstra Broadband bundles that’s already included.
+Selling for a fairly chunky $216 (or $9 per month spread across 24 months), you can get the Telstra TV 3 for free if you’re willing to sign up for one of the Telstra Broadband bundles that have the Telstra TV 3 included.
 And in line with the Telstra-centric theme, all you’ll need is a Telstra account to start using it.
 But don’t be fooled by what’s written on the box, as any Telstra account will work just fine (in other words, you can grab a $2 prepaid SIM card, register it and use that account to activate the box).

-Like its predecessor, the updated Telstra TV is based on hardware made by US streaming specialist Roku.
-The only difference is that this has been heavily customised for Australia.
-The selection of apps in its “app store” are heavily curated – you can’t install just anything – and the essentials come pre-installed (except reality streaming service Hayu or documentary service DocPlay, which you’ll need to install manually).
+Like its predecessors, the updated Telstra TV 3 is based on hardware made by US streaming specialist Roku.
+The only difference is that this version has been heavily customised for Australia.
+The selection of apps in its “app store” are heavily curated – you can’t install just anything – and the essentials mostly come pre-installed (though some, like reality streaming service Hayu or documentary service DocPlay, you’ll need to install manually).

 Get Telstra’s Broadband Bundle